 For the media type image/dicom+jp2 Transfer Syntaxes, 1.2.840.10008.1.2.4.90 and 1.2.840.10008.1.2.4.91, the image does not include the jp2 wrapper.

 HTTP Request field Accept is used in the header lines by the client in a HTTP protocol transaction to indicate the data responses that are acceptable from the server.
-HTTP Response fields Content-Type and parameters are used in the header lines by the server in a HTTP protocol transaction to indicate the type and encoding of data returning to the client.
+HTTP Response fields The request header field Content-Type and parameters are is used in the header lines by the server in a HTTP protocol transaction to indicate the media type and encoding of data returning to the client the payload.
 All lines are [RFC 822] format headers.
 All HTTP header fields whose use is not defined by WADO-RS are presumed to have the meaning defined by the HTTP standard.

-The server is required to support uncompressed bulk and pixel data (application/octet-stream) and must be able to deliver all bulk data in that form unless it is available only in a lossy-compressed format.
+If the origin server returns XML or JSON responses that contain bulk data references, tThe origin server is required to support uncompressed bulk and pixel data (application/octet-stream) and must be able to deliver all bulk data in that form (i.e., decompress it from its original form if necessary) unless it is available only in a lossy-compressed format.

-The RS Services support the following media types:
+The DICOM Media Types supported are defined in Section 6.1.1.8.5.

-rs-media-types = (multipart-dicom / multipart-dicom-xml / dicom-json) [dcm-parameters]
+The Bulk Data Media Types supported are defined in Table 6.1.1.8-1c and Table 6.1.1.8-1d.

-Support for the "transfer-syntax" and "charset" parameters is required.
+The origin server shall support the transfer-syntax and charset media type parameters.

 Update PS3.18 Section 6.5.1.1 as follows: